gabrielcaiana/upload-cloudflare-r2/readme.md

+# Api to upload files with Cloudflare R2

 ### Requisitos não funcionais (RNFs)
 - [x] Using Cloudflare R2 to upload files
 - [x] Uploading must be done directly from the front-end using Presigned URLs